09-06 Contrast-to-Noise Ratio

 If we choose imaging speed as the main factor, there is a straight connection to the signal-to-noise ratio and spatial resolution.
 Spatial resolution is linked to contrast and artifact reduction.
 Contrast is also related to signal-to-noise and artifacts.

-As we will discuss in the following chapter, altering one minor parameter can affect a chain of other parameters.
+As we will discuss in the following chapter, altering one minor parameter can affect an entire chain of other parameters.